IdkDwij/Termithon/README.md

 9. zsh (Launches the Z shell; REQUIRES zsh to be installed) ONLY WORKS ON LINUX OR WSL
 10. unrar (Extracts files from a .rar file; REQUIRES unrar binary to be installed) ONLY WORKS ON LINUX OR WSL
 11. su (Enable or disable the sudo command) ONLY WORKS ON LINUX OR WSL
+12. cat (Creates a blank file) ONLY WORKS ON LINUX OR WSL

  __          ___           _                     _    _      _
  \ \        / (_)         | |                   | |  | |    | |